All About KV20

 The Discovery

-KV20 has been known for more than a century now and it was first noted by Belzoni.
-Later, Howard Carter succeeded in clearing the tomb and declared that the foundation deposits inscribed with the name of Hatshepsut showed that the tomb actually belonged to her.
-From these objects and the two sarcophagi found inside the tomb, it was summarized that the queen had this tomb built for herself and her father.
-The king was transferred here from KV38 which was intended to be his original tomb.
-Later findings by Carter were proved wrong by John Romer who said that the design of KV38 was much newer than that of KV20, so the former would have been the second place of burial for the king.
+KV20 has been known for over a century, and Belzoni first noted it.
+Later, Howard Carter cleared the tomb and declared that the foundation deposits inscribed with the name of Hatshepsut showed that the tomb belonged to her.
+From these objects and the two coffins inside the tomb, it was summarized that the queen built this tomb for herself and her father.
+The king was transferred here from KV38, intended to be his original tomb.
+Later findings by Carter were proved wrong by John Romer, who said that the design of KV38 was much newer than that of KV20, so the former would have been the king's second burial place.
 Howard Carter is world famous for his discovery of the fabulous tomb of Tutankhamun.

 Tomb Design

-The tomb is about 213 meters long from its entrance and where the two burial chambers are located.
-The corridor looks like a wide U-shaped structure.
-After these are two stairwell chambers which are not like those found in KV38.
+The tomb is about 213 meters long from its entrance to the two burial chambers.
+The corridor looks like a comprehensive U-shaped structure after these are two stairwell chambers, unlike those found in KV38.

-The tomb is mostly undecorated and lies at a point that is just behind the impressive temple of Hatshepsut located in Deir el Bahri.
-The long tomb length is believed to have been so because it enabled the queen’s body to lie underneath her temple.
-The sarcophagi chamber revealed two sarcophagi, one of which belonged to Hatshepsut and the second to his father Tuthmosis I, but both of these were empty.
+The tomb is undecorated primarily and lies at a point that is just behind the impressive temple of Hatshepsut located in Deir el Bahri.
+The long tomb length is believed to have been so because it enabled the queen's body to lie underneath her temple.
+The sarcophagi chamber revealed Two coffins, one belonging to Hatshepsut and the second to his father, Tuthmosis I, but both were empty.

 The only decoration in KV 20 was that seen in the burial chamber.
 It had fifteen limestone blocks that had the text from the Amdywat.